Skip to main contentScroll Top

 If at the outward journey from Kyoto we arrived at JR Nara Station, we left from the other train station in Nara, Kintetsu-Nara Station.
 So, if on the way there, we had little to travel between the station and our hotel, we had to travel a good kilometer to reach the station.

-I would like to point out that this was to borrow la line Kintetsu-Nara, the best option to get to Osaka from Nara, in our case.
-Because we had no JR Passport (which was not essential given our journeys) and our arrival point on this line was the station Osaka-Uehommachi, right next to our hotel.
-If you have a JR Pass and depending on the location of your hotel, you can take the line JR Yamatoji, whose arrival is at JR namba (near the district of dotonbori).
+I should clarify that we ended up taking the Kintetsu-Nara line, the best option for getting to Osaka from Nara in our case.
+We didn't have a JR Pass (which wasn't essential given our route), and our arrival point on this line was Osaka-Uehommachi station, right next to our hotel.
+If you have a JR Pass, and depending on the location of your hotel, you can take the JR Yamatoji line, which arrives at JR Namba station (near the Dotonbori district).

 train kintetsu nara - osaka - japan